JohnReeves/bcs-ciphers/interactivity.md

 outputText.text(ret);
 ```

+`for ()` iterates over all the characters in the string
+`in` gives the index of the character in the string
+`of` gives the character in the string
+`%` means that when we shift our characters we go back to the beginning ie `z` goes back to `a` .

+`Pro-Tip` console.log() is your friend to show you what is happening inside your program.

-## 4. Joining the HTML to the JavaScript
+## Task 3.
+Joining the HTML to the JavaScript

 The code below links the shift up and shift down buttons to the JavaScript code.